dlareau/go-puzzlehunt-server/README.md

    install mongodb`)
 5. [Install libsass](https://github.com/hcatlin/libsass) for compiling sass
    assets.
 This is required because some stylesheets are sass.
-Make sure you install from git because the 1.0 version is too old (`brew install --HEAD libsass`)
+Make sure you install from git because the 1.0 version is too old.
+(This isn't in homebrew by default)
 6. Set up some sort of [$GOPATH](http://golang.org/cmd/go/#hdr-GOPATH_environment_variable)
 7. Execute `go get github.com/alexcrichton/puzzlehunt`